Let's get cellular.

 P.S.
 Biology is a two-semester course.
 You're looking at Semester A, but you can check out Semester B here.

 Unit 1.
 Introduction to Biology

 In this introductory unit, we'll answer the big questions of life.
-No really.
-We'll ask the question: what is life.
-You'll also get comfortable with other big issues of biology, including the scientific method and biological organization.
+No, really.
+We'll ask the question, "Do you even lift, bro?"
+Actually, this unit is about the other one, "What is life?"
+You'll also get comfortable with other big issues of biology, including ye olde scientific method and how biological systems are organized.

 Unit 2.
 The Chemistry of Life

 What better way to get acquainted with biology than through...chemistry?
-That's right.
-In this unit, we'll go straight down to the bottom of the biological pyramid by learning some foundational concepts for our study of biology, including atomic bonding, the properties of water, and macromolecules.
+That's right; when it comes to life, it's chemical all the way down.
+(We haven't confirmed how far the turtles go down, but it's pretty far.)
+In this unit, we'll go straight to the bottom of the biological pyramid by learning some foundational concepts, including atomic bonding, the properties of water, and macromolecules.

 Unit 3.
 Cells